Protecting the rights of the child

 The Coordinator has an established network within the area of cross-border family conflict and recognises that this network is central to the success of her work.
 Over the next year, she will identify key stakeholders and seek to establish connections with organisations, bodies and experts in the Member States to help inform and guide her in her work under the scope of her mandate on children’s rights.

-If you want to explore potential collaboration, please do not hesitate to
+If you want to explore potential collaboration, please do not hesitate to contact our office.

 - Article 3(3) of the Treaty on European Union establishes the objective for the EU to promote protection of the rights of the child.